 Well-equipped pulmonary function laboratories are in operation at Strong Memorial and Highland Hospitals.
 During the rotation through the Pulmonary Consult Service, trainees learn theory, techniques, and maintenance of equipment including blood gas apparatus, computerized spirometry, diffusion testing, body plethysmography, assessment of control of ventilation, and exercise testing.

-The Mary M. Parkes Center for Asthma, Allergy and Pulmonary Care was established in 1995 by the Parkes family in honor of their daughter Mary, an intensive care nurse whose long battle with asthma ended with her death in 1991.
+The Mary Parkes Asthma Center was established in 1995 by the Parkes family in honor of their daughter Mary, an intensive care nurse whose long battle with asthma ended with her death in 1991.
 Since its inception, the mission of the Center has been to promote diagnosis, treatment and research of acute asthma, allergies and other pulmonary diseases.
 The center has been supported generously by Walter Parkes, father of the Center’s namesake.
 His most recent donation has made it possible to double the size of the center, relocate it to a brand new facility, and expand the services offered by the Center.
 Current services include two full PFT labs, a skin testing lab, and facilities for other outpatient pulmonary procedures.

 Strong Sleep Disorders Center